Parallel bootstrap-based on-policy deep reinforcement learning for continuous flow control applications: Introduction

 Although efficient, the approach introduced above comprises two major drawbacks.
-First, the "over-parallelization process" inherently leads to off-policy updates of the agent, which introduces bias in the policy gradient estimates and increases the risk of the agent falling into local optima.
-While importance sampling correction could be used to account for the discrepancy between the current policy and the behavior policy, such approach is known to introduce large variance in the estimate and require additional tuning \cite{meteli2018, tomczak2019}.
+First, the "over-parallelization process" inherently leads to off-policy updates of the agent (\textit{i.e.} the agent is trained with samples produced by a previous policy), which introduces bias in the policy gradient estimates and increases the risk of the agent falling into local optima.
+While importance sampling corrections could be used to account for the discrepancy between the current policy and the behavior policy, such approach is known to introduce large variance in the estimate and require additional tuning \cite{meteli2018, tomczak2019}.
 Second, in order to take maximum advantage of the parallel sample collection, this approach constrains the size of the buffer update to be (i) a multiple of the number of transitions within an episode, and (ii) a multiple of the number of parallel environments.
 These two points may lead either to a suboptimal control model or to a suboptimal use of the available computational resources.
-To overcome these issues, we propose an update approach based on partial trajectories terminated by a return bootstrapping step to mimic a continuing environment.
-The concept of partial trajectories is not new and was, for example, presented by Schulman in the original PPO paper (\cite{ppo}, section 5), while the bootstrapping method was originally proposed by Pardo \textit{et al.} \cite{pardo2017}.
-As will be shown below, the combination of these two approaches allows to design a flexible parallel sample collection pattern, while retaining the on-policiness of the PPO algorithm.
+To overcome these issues, we propose an update approach based on partial trajectories terminated by a return bootstrapping step to mimic a continuing environment (\textit{i.e.} the last reward of each parallel update buffer is modified to account for the continuous nature of the control task).
+The concept of partial trajectories is not new and was, for example, presented by Schulman in the original proximal policy optimization (PPO) paper (\cite{ppo}, section 5), while the bootstrapping method was originally proposed by Pardo \textit{et al.} \cite{pardo2017}.
+As will be shown below, the combination of these two approaches allows to design a flexible parallel sample collection pattern, while retaining the on-policiness of the PPO algorithm (\textit{i.e.} the agent is trained with samples produced by the current policy).
 This represents a major asset in the context of fluid flow control, where efficient parallel sample collection eventually allows the control of complex, CPU-intensive environments.